cs130-w22/Group-B1/backend/docs/api.md

 ### Update a roommate

 ```
-PUT /roommate
+PUT /roommate/:username
 ```

-Include the `username` as a query parameter.
+Include the `username` as a path parameter.
 Include a `RoommateProfile` object inside the request body, along with the authorization header.
 Note that that we are not allowing the username or password to be updated using this endpoint.

 Example Request:

 ```
-curl --location --request PUT 'http://localhost:3000/roommate/?username=Andrew1' \
+curl --location --request PUT 'http://localhost:3000/roommate/Andrew1' \
 --header 'authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6IkFuZHJldzEiLCJzYWx0IjoiMFE0SU84cWtoa0wyQUluZWU1OFJyZz09IiwiaWF0IjoxNjQzNzQwNjg2LCJleHAiOjE2NDM3NDI0ODZ9.V0PXNjRxe2Su-g7mzoddyYy-icVIPI0MfmWDvwYmVfY' \
 --header 'Content-Type: application/json' \
 --data-raw '{